-Persons born in the following countries are not eligible to participate because the countries sent a total of more than 50,000 immigrants to the U.S. in the previous five years: Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, India, Jamaica, Mexico, Pakistan, Peru, the Philippines, Poland, South Korea, United Kingdom (except Northern Ireland) and its dependent territories and Vietnam.
-Persons born in Hong Kong SAR, Macau SAR and Taiwan are eligible.
-The list of eligible countries remains the same this year as it was for the DV-2010 program.
+Persons born in the following countries are not eligible to participate because the countries sent a total of more than 50,000 immigrants to the United States in the previous five years: Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, India, Jamaica, Mexico, Pakistan, Peru, Philippines, Poland, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.
+Persons born in Hong Kong, SAR, Macau SAR, and Taiwan are eligible.
+The list of eligible countries remains the same this year as it was for the DV-2011 program.

-Interested applicants should review the DOS website at www.dvlottery.state.gov.
-Please contact one of our immigration attorneys should you have questions regarding your eligibility or help in completing the DV-2011 lottery application.
-Remember, the Electronic Diversity Visa Entry Form must be submitted by noon EST, November 30, 2009.
+Please contact one of our immigration attorneys should you have questions regarding your eligibility or need assistance in completing the DV-2011 lottery application.
+Remember, the Electronic Diversity Visa Entry Form must be submitted by noon EDT on Wednesday, November 3, 2010.

 We follow industry news and trends so you can stay ahead of the game.
 Subscribe to receive emails regarding policies and findings that impact you and your business.